rlivsey/rlivsey.github.com/source/_posts/2012-02-23-should-your-user-care-about-authentication.markdown

 ## What should the User care about?

-All the User class should really care about is persistance - storing and retreiving the attributes from the database.
+All the User class should really care about is persistence - storing and retreiving the attributes from the database.

 Anything other than that is really outside of its scope, I'd argue that even observers, validation & callbacks don't belong in the model most of the time.